Matrix Science Mascot Parser toolkit

 If the PEP value for rank 1 is exactly 1, it is reset to 0.9999.
 This is to ensure that there is a tiny amount of spread in scores for lower ranking peptides.

 When the MSPEPSUM_PERCOLATOR flag is specified, all Mascot scores are replaced with percolator derived scores.
 The original Mascot ions score for a peptide is still available by calling getPercolatorScores().
-The following table describes the how each of the existing Mascot functions have been changed to return Percolator values.
+The following table describes how each of the existing Mascot functions have been changed to return Percolator values.

 Mascot Parser FunctionHow value is calculated